has served as a battleground between conservative

 existed beneath the surface of the earth, and

 “the fountains of the great deep (tehom)

-burst open”; simultaneously, “the
+burst open”; simultaneously, “the floodgates of

 fountains of the great deep.”
-Once
+Once the “fountains

 after a period of 150 days (Gen.